abrasive/shairport/FREEBSD.md

 Subsystems
 ----
-Now, install the Avahi subsystem.
-FYI, `avahi-app` is chosen because it doesn’t require X11 and `nss_mdns` is included to allow FreeBSD to resolve mDNS-originated addresses -- it's not needed by Shairport Sync.
+Install the Avahi subsystem.
+FYI, `avahi-app` is chosen because it doesn’t require X11. `nss_mdns` is included to allow FreeBSD to resolve mDNS-originated addresses – it's not actually needed by Shairport Sync.
 Thanks to [reidransom](https://gist.github.com/reidransom/6033227) for this.

 ```
 # pkg install avahi-app nss_mdns